Aurailus/MotionComposer/README.md

   - [ ] Selection
   - [ ] Infinite cropping for image scenes
 - [ ] Reconcile existing scenes when a clip is moved or resized to maintain proper ordering and data.
 Remove clips with 0 length.
-- [ ] Allow scenes to invoke audio tracks display waveform embedded in scene.
+- [ ] Allow scenes to invoke audio tracks, display waveform embedded in scene.
 - [ ] Allow modifying audio clip volume.
 - [x] Audio Clip Proxy
 - [x] Override playback to play in order.